 This is a daunting task for a B2B marketing team to attempt with even one account, let alone multiple.
-That’s why top B2B marketers use data, artificial intelligence (AI), and marketing automation to identify accounts with the highest value for their business and deliver uniquely personalized experiences to each buyer on the account.
+That’s why top B2B marketers use data, artificial intelligence (AI), and marketing automation to identify accounts with the highest value for their business and deliver uniquely personalised experiences to each buyer on the account.

-and using it with AI and marketing automation is the key to delivering personalized experiences that help buyers feel known and understood.
+and using it with AI and marketing automation is the key to delivering personalised experiences that help buyers feel known and understood.
 With the right technology, a B2B business can get a complete view of their accounts and buying committees, down to each individual lead.

 All this information can be filtered by AI to deliver insights that inform the best marketing content and strategies for each account and buyer.
 Then, marketing automation

 can help send the right messages to each buyer at the right time on their preferred channels.